Sanqui/discard2/README.md

 # Discard2
 **Discard2** is a high fidelity archival tool for the Discord chat platform.
 It supports downloading channels, threads, servers, and DMs via a command-line interface.

+**Warning:** Discard2 is experimental software and there are known issues.
+The authors are not responsible for possible negative consequences of using this program, including account suspension and data loss.

 ## Overview
 Discard2 is written in **TypeScript** using **Node.js**.
 It consists of two main components: the **crawler** and the **reader**.
 The crawler is responsible for connecting to the Discord servers and downloading the requested data into a specified directory in a format suitable for archival.
 It uses a **capture tool** to accomplish the task of saving the client-server traffic.
 The reader is responsible for reading the data from the archive and converting it to other usable formats.